 Make your LinkedIn profile search friendly

-Try Googling someone.
+Try searching for someone.
 Chances are the first thing that shows up is a LinkedIn profile.
-And what you find there tells a story about you and about your business.
+And what you find there tells a story about them and their your business.

 Did you know that there are ways to optimize your profile for keywords that can improve your search engine rank?